-Developing an app can be a time-consuming, expensive endeavor, and as such, it’s important to work with a methodology that will deliver on ROI and business objectives.
+Developing an app can be a time-consuming, expensive endeavor.
+As such, it’s important to work with a methodology that will deliver on ROI and business objectives.
 Many companies however choose the wrong approach.
 You have numerous startups which have failed because they took an idea, developed it for months, or even years, and never market tested it until launch.
 The results from taking this approach can range from disappointing to disastrous.
 To address this, companies have started working with MVPs, or Minimum Viable Products.

 What is an MVP?

 The MVP originated with the Lean Startup methodology, which follows a build-measure-learn feedback loop.
-The methodology starts with identifying a problem, and then building a barebones product known as the MVP, in order to test assumptions and customer reactions to it.
+The methodology starts with identifying a problem and then building a bare bones product known as the MVP, in order to test assumptions and customer reactions to it.
 With each iteration of the MVP, the company gathers actionable data and metrics in order to determine various cause and effect relationships.

 If everything goes as expected, the MVP is developed further by adding new features and functionalities.
 However, if at a certain point, it becomes clear that the product idea is not viable, the company can pivot at a relatively low cost, and revert to a previous functional step of the development process.
 For example, if it becomes clear that the current development path will lead to a product that will not be financially viable for the current marketplace, the company can rollback changes easily, or even scrap the project in its entirety.
 However, the latter option is fairly rare when working with an MVP.

 How to Develop an MVP

 The process of developing an MVP starts with a planning phase.
 During this phase, you will want to map out the long-term goals of the product, identify the reasoning behind its development, and the criteria which will indicate whether the product is successful or not.
 You then need to take a look at your users.
 This is where you create user personas, identify use cases, and map out the journey each user needs to undertake in order to achieve their end goal with the product.